Judge rejects Fox News request to dismiss Dominion Voting’s defamation lawsuit over election claims

 “The Court can infer that Fox intended to avoid the truth,” Davis wrote in a 52-page ruling.
 “Whether Dominion ultimately will prove Fox’s actual malice by clear and convincing evidence is irrelevant on a motion to dismiss. … Accordingly, Fox’s Motion should be denied.”

-Dominion filed the lawsuit against Fox earlier this year, claiming that some of its highest-profile on-air talent helped elevate false charges that the company had changed votes to favor Joe Biden over then-President Donald Trump.
+Dominion filed the lawsuit against Fox News earlier this year, claiming that some of its highest-profile on-air talent helped elevate false charges that the company had changed votes to favor Joe Biden over then-President Donald Trump.
 The lawsuit claims that hosts such as Tucker Carlson, Sean Hannity and Jeanine Pirro brought Trump allies onto their shows to spread lies asserting that Dominion was using algorithms in voting machines that were created in Venezuela to rig multiple elections for Hugo Chávez, the late president.

-Dominion alerted Fox and its anchors to information disproving the false claims being broadcast against the company, according to the judge.
+Dominion alerted Fox News and its anchors to information disproving the false claims being broadcast against the company, according to the judge.
 The allegations from Dominion in the lawsuit show that Fox was given “signs indicating the reports were false,” Davis wrote.

 “Fox possessed countervailing evidence of election fraud from the Department of Justice, election experts, and Dominion at the time it had been making its statements,” the judge wrote.
 “The fact that, despite this evidence, Fox continued to publish its allegations against Dominion, suggests Fox knew the allegations were probably false.”